Deus lo vult!Translation

 , were occasionally styled "crusades", but in the popular mind, it is the Palestinian campaigns that dominate).
 The immediate

 cause was the petition from the Byzantine Roman

 for help against the Muslim conquests

-, but the movement from then on extended to a much bigger and more complex set of conflicts.
-Although religious fervour was certainly a big factor, the motives, progress, and effects of the various Crusades are deeper and more various than most people think, so perhaps you are better off reading The Other Wiki
+Naturally, the movement extended to a much bigger and more complex set of conflicts.
+Although religious fervor was certainly a big factor, the motives, progress, and effects of the various Crusades are deeper and more various than most people think, so perhaps you are better off reading The Other Wiki

 (among other places) if you want to know more.
 Nevertheless, here is an overview of the more important crusades―the first through the fifth, which had the approval and blessing of the then reigning Popes